Defector Media: Podcasts

 Drew Magary and David Roth debuted a podcast, The Distraction, on August 13, 2020.
 In January 2023, Multitude Productions became the podcast's producer, replacing Stitcher.

 In December 2021, Defector launched the Namedropping podcast, hosted by Giri Nathan and Samer Kalaf.
 The show uses names as an entry point to discuss cultural topics such as religion, family, gender, and other forms of identity.

+By the end of 2021, Defector was making $3.2 million in revenue and had 36,000 subscribers.

 In January 2022, Defector premiered the Normal Gossip podcast, hosted by staff writer Kelsey McKinney and produced by Alex Sujong Laughlin.
 Each episode features McKinney telling an anonymized gossip story to a guest.
 In 2023, the show became a member of the Radiotopia podcast network.
 According to Defector's 2023 annual report, approximately a tenth of subscriptions to the site come from Normal Gossip listeners.
 In December 2024, McKinney and Sujong Laughlin left the podcast, replaced by Defector staff writer Rachelle Hampton as host and Se'era Spragley-Ricks as lead producer.

+In 2024, Defector's revenue had increased to $4.6 million a year, with a peak of 42,500 subscribers.

 In July 2025, Defector acquired Nothing But Respect, a basketball podcast hosted by Patrick Redford and Harry Krinsky.